 The Proposed Project does not involve the physical disturbance of any natural features such as drainages where sand or gravel deposits may occur.
-As described in Response 4a above, a portion of the Morongo Wash is located within the eastern boundary of the project site.
-Based on preliminary design plans, the portion of the Morongo Wash that enters the project site will be avoided (ECORP 2017a).
+As described in Response 4a above, The Morongo Wash is located within 0.5 mile south of the project site.
 The Proposed Project does not involve the extraction or loss of known mineral resources.
 Aggregate resources used as part of the construction of the Proposed Project would be obtained from existing local or regional facilities.
 The Proposed Project would not result in the loss of availability of a known mineral resource that would be of value to the region and the residents of the state.
 No impact would occur.